Clean Air for Pittsburgh

 A Dangerous Haze

-The Pittsburgh area has some of the dirtiest air in the nation.
-The metropolitan area ranks 6th in the nation for year-round soot pollution and the American Lung Association graded the county with an F for its overall air quality.
+Sadly, the Pittsburgh area has some of the dirtiest air in the nation.
+Right now, the metropolitan area ranks 6th in the nation for year-round soot pollution and the American Lung Association graded the county with an F for its overall air quality.
 This is putting the health of local residents--and in some cases even their lives--at serious risk.

 Just about everyone has a friend or family member who struggles with asthma and air pollution drastically increases their likelihood of an asthma attack that could send them to the hospital.
 Additionally, research found that Allegheny County ranks in the top 2% of counties for cancer risk from pollution.